The Romanian collection encompasses approximately 70,000 books.

 It plays a special role in the Bayerische Staatsbibliothek.
 The holdings currently grow by approximately 1,000 monographs and 300 current periodicals annually.
 Around 70% of these are from Romania and 30% from the neighbouring countries and from the rest of Europe and the world.
 The major part of the collection still consists of printed materials, complemented by a number of manuscripts, archive materials on microfilm and, since 2000, also by extensive databases.
 The proportion of less than 1% of the new acquisitions that is constituted by electronic journals and books is currently still comparatively low.
 While the focus of the Romanian collection is predominantly on humanities, like that of the library in its entirety, it has a further focus on medicine in the field of periodicals.

-The greatest gem of the Romanian collection is the Gospel book commissioned by Stephen the Great, bearing the classification mark Cod.
+The greatest gem of the Romanian collection is the Gospel book commissioned by Stephen the Great, bearing the call number Cod.
 Slav 1.

 Gospel book (Cod.
 Slav 1)

 The Rumanica also include a number of further incunabula or copied manuscripts, which were created in the German language area though: